-With the commitment of Ansell's CEO to remain in his role until the end of the 2021 financial year, the Board continues the process of challenging and assessing the pool of internal CEO contenders to allow the identification of the best candidate
+With the commitment of Ansell's CEO to remain in his role until the end of the 2021 financial year, the Board continues the process of challenging and assessing the pool of internal CEO contenders to allow the identification of the best candidate.
+In March 2019, the Board announced an important step in this managed leadership transition and added to the team two senior leaders with impressive capabilities well suited to driving the future success of Ansell.

-2.4 Director Appointment, Election and Tenure
+3.5 Director Appointment, Election and Tenure